 From the mid 1930's to the mid 1960's, builders in Edmonton were installing 60, or 70 amp electrical services in residential homes.
 Prior to that time, 30 amp power (with knob and tube wiring) was the typically sized service coming into the home.
 60 amp electrical services may have been good enough back then, but with today’s appliances, older homes are over stressing small services.

 With pressure from the insurance companies to withhold insurance for homes having an older service, upgrading the total capacity of your home to 100 amps prior to listing it for sale, removes any concerns buyers may have.
-When it comes to the purchase, or sale of a home, anything other than a 100 amp service is fast becoming a issue that you must be aware of.
+When it comes to the purchase, or sale of a home, anything other than a 100 amp service is fast becoming an issue that you must be aware of.
 If a home is not insurable, the mortgage broker can not issue a mortgage for it.

 Please see below for helpful documentation on how to how to identify a older service.